tsender/AutomaticSceneGeneration/Documentation/sensors.md

 - Color Camera (Color Cam): This is the standard RGB color camera that capture the scene's true colors.
 - Depth Camera (Depth Cam): This camera provides the depth data.
 The raw data in the `sensor_msgs/Image` message will use the `32FC1` encoding.
 - Traversability Segmentation Camera (Trav Cam): This camera provides a semantic segmentation image of traversable objects (white), non-traversable objects (black), and the sky (blue).
 - Semantic Segmentation Camera (Seg Cam): This camera provides a semantic segmentation image corresponding to a user-specified color scheme.
-All objects can be configured to have a semantic segmentation color, and this color will used to create this omage.
+All objects can be configured to have a semantic segmentation color, and this color will used to create this image.

 All cameras publish data with the `sensor_msgs/Image` message.
 All of the above cameras (except the depth camera) will encode the raw data using the `rgb8` encoding.
 The main color camera ROS topic name will be of the form `/asg_workerX/vehicle_name/sensors/camera_name/color_image`.